tonbo-io/tonbo/README.md

 Tonbo is an embedded, persistent database offering fast KV-like methods for conveniently writing and scanning type-safe structured data.
 Tonbo can be used to build data-intensive applications, including other types of databases.

-Tonbo is implemented with a [Log-Structured Merge Tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree), constructed using [Apache Arrow & Parquet](https://github.com/apache/arrow-rs) data blocks.
+Tonbo is implemented with a [Log-Structured Merge Tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree), constructed using [Apache Arrow](https://github.com/apache/arrow-rs) & [Apache Parquet](https://github.com/apache/arrow-rs/tree/master/parquet) data blocks.
 Leveraging Arrow and Parquet, Tonbo supports:
 - Pushdown limits, predicates, and projection operators
 - Zero-copy deserialization
 - Various storage backends: OPFS, S3, etc. (to be supported in v0.2.0)